-|Stereoview (detail), 1898, Collection of U.S. House of Representatives
+|Collection of the U.S. House of Representatives

 BibliographyDictionary of American Biography;

 American National Biography; Schlup, Leonard.
 The Pulse of Old Guard Politics: James S. Sherman and the 1908 Republican Ticket.

 Social Science Quest 5 (Summer 1988): 9-22.